sighupio/furyctl/README.md

 > You are viewing the readme for furyctl next generation (`furyctl-ng` for short).
 This version is in `alpha` status.
 >
 > `furyctl-ng` is in `alpha` status and currently supports EKS-based clusters only.

+### Available providers

+* `EKSCluster`: Provides comprehensive lifecycle management for an EKS cluster on AWS.
+It handles the installation of the VPC, VPN, EKS using the installers, and deploys the Distribution onto the EKS cluster.
+* `KFDDistribution`: Dedicated provider for the distribution, which installs the Distribution (modules only) on an existing Kubernetes cluster.

 ## Installation